 “Responsible innovation compels us to reflect on what sort of future(s) we want science and technology to bring into the world, what futures we care about, what challenges we want these to meet, what values these are anchored in, and whether the negotiations of such technologically- enabled futures are democratic.” – Owen et al; Developing a framework for responsible innovation, 2013

 At In4Art, we have developed a novel approach to the challenge of responsible innovation – one which finds synergy between the R&D value of experimenting with new materials, technologies, and structures, and the propensity of artists to conduct such experimentation in their own work. *Art-Driven Innovation™* is our database-driven methodology for identifying promising ideas at the intersection of art & technology and then applying those ideas as drivers of ethical, inclusive, and equitable innovation.

 Art-Driven Innovation is a method to generate ideas and include the insights from artistic experiments on technological and social domains to achieve more responsible innovations.
 It is about combing breakthrough technologies, sustainable development goals and artworks, thereby creating a new playing field for open innovation and strategic decisions.
 It is based on the view that economic and social progress should be regenerative and distributive to contribute towards a more green or care path for innovation.

-The Art Driven Innovation (ADI) method focusses on three areas:
+The Art-Driven Innovation (ADI) method focusses on three areas:

-Within the word of art, we can realise new practices by applying mysterious new technologies, move such technologies in new directions, or give existing technologies a completely new function or meaning.
-Involving the insights from artistic experimentation in proposing solutions to the biggest problems of our time is a visually strong vehicle.
+Far from being a ‘one-way street’, the relationship between art and innovation can often prove to be mutually beneficial.
+Consider, for example, the ways in which we might realise new practices by applying mysterious new technologies, moving said technologies in new directions, or giving existing technologies a completely new function or meaning.
+And it almost goes without saying that proposing solutions to the biggest problems of our time is a visually strong vehicle for most any artist.